Burlington Artificial Grass Installation Services

 Contact Burlington's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Burlington.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with no plastic allowed per Massachusetts DEP guidelines.
-For bulk soil or sod, residents must use the Transfer Station, which requires a permit or sticker, and fees may apply.
-Artificial turf at end-of-life must be taken to approved recycling or disposal facilities, following MA waste regulations.
-Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the Board of Health for material safety review.
-Disposal in streets, storm drains, or regular trash is strictly prohibited and constitutes an MS4 violation.
+Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts DEP guidelines.
+For bulk soil or sod, residents must use the Transfer Station, which operates on set hours and requires a valid permit or sticker, with fees assessed for large loads.
+Artificial turf at end-of-life must be recycled or disposed of at approved facilities, following MA waste regulations.
+Infill materials (crumb rubber, sand, organic infill) require special handling and may need a material safety assessment by the Board of Health.

 Burlington Public Works Department